Compliance / May 23, 2025

 A property is considered to be new residential property if any of the following apply:

-The benefit of this is that GST credits can be claimed on most construction costs however, the SMSF is also liable for GST on the sale of the property.
+The benefit of this is that GST credits can be claimed on most construction costs.
+However, the SMSF is also liable for GST on the sale of the property making it essential to understand SMSF GST on property sale obligations when selling.

 Is it possible for SMSFs to cancel their GST registration?

-If your clients are planning to purchase commercial property using their SMSF and have concerns about potential GST obligations, please do not hesitate to contact Mark or Alex.
+If your clients are planning to purchase commercial property using their SMSF and have concerns about potential GST obligations, please do not hesitate to contact Alex.

 Similar Posts